Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - 2 tablespoons melted butter

 - 1 teaspoon dried parsley

-- In a separate mixing bowl, whisk together the wet ingredients – buttermilk, egg, melted butter.
+- In a separate medium bowl mix up the wet ingredients (buttermilk, egg, and melted butter).

 - Prep Time: 5 minutes

 - Cook Time: 8 minutes